amerello/Theia/docs/html/_sources/sfm.txt

   Triangulation in structure from motion calculates the 3D position of an image coordinate that has been tracked through several, if not many, images.

-  .. cpp:function:: bool Triangulate(const ProjectionMatrix& pose_left, const ProjectionMatrix& pose_right, const Eigen::Vector2d& point_left, const Eigen::Vector2d& point_right, Eigen::Vector3d* triangulated_point)
+  .. cpp:function:: bool Triangulate(const Matrix3x4d& pose1, const Matrix3x4d& pose2, const Eigen::Vector2d& point1, const Eigen::Vector2d& point2, Eigen::Vector4d* triangulated_point)

-    2-view triangulation using the DLT method described in [HartleyZisserman]_.
+    2-view triangulation using the method described in [Lindstrom]_.
+This method is optimal in an L2 sense such that the reprojection errors are minimized while enforcing the epipolar constraint between the two cameras.
+Additionally, it basically the same speed as the :func:`TriangulateDLT` method.

     The poses are the (potentially calibrated) poses of the two cameras, and the points are the 2D image points of the matched features that will be used to triangulate the 3D point.
-If there was an error computing the triangulation (e.g., the point is found to be at infinity) then ``false`` is returned.
 On successful triangulation, ``true`` is returned.
+The homogeneous 3d point is output so that it may be known if the point is at infinity.

+  .. function:: bool TriangulateDLT(const Matrix3x4d& pose1, const Matrix3x4d& pose2, const Eigen::Vector2d& point1, const Eigen::Vector2d& point2, Eigen::Vector4d* triangulated_point)

+    The DLT triangulation method of [HartleyZisserman]_.

+  .. function:: bool TriangulateMidpoint(const Eigen::Vector3d& origin1, const Eigen::Vector3d& ray_direction1, const Eigen::Vector3d& origin2, const Eigen::Vector3d& ray_direction2, Eigen::Vector4d* triangulated_point)

+    Perform triangulation by determining the closest point between the two rays.
+In this case, the ray origins are the camera positions and the directions are the (unit-norm) ray directions of the features in 3D space.
+This method is known to be suboptimal at minimizing the reprojection error, but is approximately 10x faster than the other 2-view triangulation methods.

-  .. cpp:function:: bool TriangulateNViewSVD(const std::vector<ProjectionMatrix>& poses, const std::vector<Eigen::Vector2d>& points, Eigen::Vector3d* triangulated_point)
+  .. function:: bool TriangulateNViewSVD(const std::vector<Matrix3x4d>& poses, const std::vector<Eigen::Vector2d>& points, Eigen::Vector3d* triangulated_point)
-  .. cpp:function:: bool TriangulateNView(const std::vector<ProjectionMatrix>& poses, const std::vector<Eigen::Vector2d>& points, Eigen::Vector3d* triangulated_point)
+  .. function:: bool TriangulateNView(const std::vector<Matrix3x4d>& poses, const std::vector<Eigen::Vector2d>& points, Eigen::Vector3d* triangulated_point)

     We provide two N-view triangluation methods that minimizes an algebraic approximation of the geometric error.
 The first is the classic SVD method